wsollers/shell/.github/AI_CODING_GUIDELINES.md

 - Run clang-tidy on modified files
 - Ensure no compiler warnings (`-Wall -Wextra -Wpedantic`)
 - Verify YAML files pass yamllint (`.github/workflows/*.yml`)
+- **Validate GitHub Actions workflows** using the GitHub Actions extension in VS Code
+  - Open each modified workflow file
+  - Ensure no errors or warnings from the extension
+  - Verify action versions are current
 - Check all source files have copyright headers:
   ```bash
   # Check for missing copyright headers